 The Viewer Engagement graph details the number of views at each point in the video, and also the type of interactions (Views, Comments, Notes).
 This is useful for identifying parts of a video which students are viewing repeatedly, such as difficult concepts.

-You can generate usage reports that provide attendee information for Webex Meetings, Trainings and Events.
+If you have scheduled Meetings directly in the Webex portal then you can generate usage reports that provide attendee information.
+Note that reports are limited to the previous three months.
 Login to https://edinburghnapier.webex.com and click your name at the top right of the page, and then click My reports.

 A general usage report contains summary information about each event including those who attended.
 Note that initially, this report appears as a Preliminary Usage Summary Report, but after 24 hours it is replaced by the more accurate Final Usage Summary Report.